-Regina folk-rocker Glenn Sutter (sue-ter) is a familiar part of the Saskatchewan music scene.
-With 5 albums to his credit, including a 2019 gem called In Rivertime, he is known for honest, intelligent songs about nature, love, and the human condition, with lyrics that make you listen.
-Whether he’s playing solo guitar or piano or with his band, also called Rivertime, his songs touch on shared joys and painful truths, until it feels like you’re catching up with an old friend.
-Sometimes he writes about the storms that rumble through our troubled times, but he also shows us the sunrise and what it means to be resilient.
+Imagine the folk-rock intensity of two famous Johns (Lennon and Hiatt) mixed with the tenacity of David Suzuki and delivered by a sincere, fun-loving uncle with stories to tell.
+That’s what you get from Glenn Sutter (sue-ter), a Regina singer-songwriter known for his honest, intelligent songs about nature, love, and the human condition.
+Whether he’s playing solo or with his band Rivertime, Sutter touches on shared joys and truths, until it feels like you’re catching up with an old friend.
+He often writes about the storms that rumble through life, but he also shows us the sunrise and what it means to be resilient.

 With each album, Sutter has attracted significant media attention, done bigger tours, and played at major events, including Regina’s Symphony Under the Sky, the Brandon Folk Festival, and All Folk’d Up in Montmarte.
 He has also been more involved in music education.
-Shortly after his 2015 release, he launched a unique youth and adult education program called Songwriting for Nature, which he coordinates as Curator of Human Ecology at the Royal Saskatchewan Museum.
+Shortly after his 2015 release, he launched the Songs for Nature program, which he continues to coordinate as Curator of Human Ecology at the Royal Saskatchewan Museum.

 Sutter recorded and co-produced In Rivertime with Orion Paradis at Soulsound Studio.
-The songs strike a gentle balance between worldly concerns and self-reflection, including the importance of getting some “rivertime” once in a while, and showcase his talented band, which includes Anthony Bzdell (Binder Twine and the Balers) on lead guitar and mandolin, Gilles Groleau (another Baler) on violin and percussion, Michael Paul (Scott Richmond, Jeffery Straker, Rebecca Lascue) on bass, and Chris Carman (The New Montagues) on drums.
-The album also features Richie Pollack (Pile ‘o Bones Brass Band) on harmonica and Karley Anne Parovsky (Wolf Willow) on violin.
+The songs strike a gentle balance between worldly concerns and self-reflection, including the importance of getting some “rivertime” once in a while.
+The album features Richie Pollack (Pile ‘o Bones Brass Band) on harmonica, and Karley Anne Parovsky (Wolf Willow) on violin.
+It also reflects the creative energy of his talented band, which currently includes Anthony Bzdell (Binder Twine and the Balers) on lead guitar and mandolin, Gilles Groleau (another Baler) on violin and percussion, Michael Paul (Scott Richmond, Jeffery Straker, Rebecca Lascue) on bass, and Chris Carman (The New Montagues) on drums.

-After releasing his new album for an enthusiastic crowd at the Artesian this fall, and having a show filmed for the Sasktel OnDemand series to be aired this winter, Sutter and his band are primed and ready to play more shows.
-They are busy lining up gigs and applying to festivals, so watch this website for details!
+After releasing his new album for an enthusiastic crowd at the Artesian and having a show filmed for the Sasktel OnDemand series, Sutter and his band are primed and ready to play more shows.
+Now that the pandemic is easing up they are aiming to line up gigs and apply to festivals, so watch this website for details!